 Arrondissement 19 is very quiet and it is not touristic at all.
-It is a residential area not very close to the city centre but well served by transports.
+It is a residential area not very close to the city center but well served by transports.

 It is the perfect arrondissement for who wants to take a break from the chaos of the big city.
-You can relax in one of the parks in Paris – Villette or Buttes-Chaumont, this last one is my favourite.
+You can relax in one of the parks in Paris, parc de la Villette or Buttes-Chaumont, this last one is my favourite.

 If you would like to see some historic monument, go to the Saint-Jean-Baptiste de Belleville church.
 It is a gothic church in rue de Belleville 139.
 If you want to go there you can take the metro line 11 and get off at Jourdain.
-I really recommend going in the nineteenth arrondissement to relax tho!
+I really recommend going to the nineteenth arrondissement to relax tho!

 Arrondissement 19 main attraction

 The main landmarks of arrondissement 19 surely are Parc des Buttes-Chaumont.
 It is a huge park wanted by Napoleon III.

 It is designed by Haussmann, so you have to pay attention to the whole project when you go there.
 Thanks to Hausmann, there is a tiny temple, a waterfall, and a rock mountain.
 There you can find lots of different plant and animal species!

 It is in the Quartier du Combat, precisely in rue Botzaris 1.
 You can go every day from 7 a.m. to 8 p.m.

 I suggest spending a day there, especially if you are staying in Paris for a long time.
 It is really worth a visit!

 You can also choose to eat there since there are 3 restaurants.